 At tax time, carefully review your company’s full-year financial reports before giving them to your accountant.
 Before you sign your return, be sure to review it for accuracy based on your full-year financial reports.
 If the IRS audits your company and finds any underpayment of taxes, it will come to you, not your accountant, for any additional taxes, penalty, and interest.

-If these accounting needs sound like a lot, that’s okay: It is.
-But, with proper planning and a few deep breaths, you can do this.
+If these accounting needs sound like a lot, that’s okay: they are.
+But with proper planning and a few deep breaths, you can do this.